ericmerrill/Banner-Luminis-Message-Broker-for-Moodle/README.txt

 View full change log at https://github.com/merrill-oakland/Banner-Luminis-Message-Broker-for-Moodle/wiki/Change-Log

 Release 2.1.7
+Significant performance increase when processing on large site.
+Added indexes to common columns.
 Add option force password, or set it only on user creation.
 Fix to cron file processing (CONTRIB-3702)
 Possible problem with crosslist groupings.
 (CONTRIB-3698)